awsdocs/amazon-rds-user-guide/doc_source/custom-setup-sqlserver.md

 Make sure that your symmetric encryption key grants access to the `kms:Decrypt` and `kms:GenerateDataKey` operations to the AWS Identity and Access Management \(IAM\) role in your IAM instance profile\.
 If you have a new symmetric encryption key in your account, no changes are required\.
 Otherwise, make sure that your symmetric encryption key's policy grants access to these operations\.

-For more information, see [Step 3: Configure IAM and your VPC](custom-setup-orcl.md#custom-setup-orcl.iam-vpc)\.
+For more information, see [Step 3: Configure IAM and your Amazon VPC](custom-setup-orcl.md#custom-setup-orcl.iam-vpc)\.

 #### Creating your IAM role and instance profile manually<a name="custom-setup-sqlserver.iam"></a>